Baustinlynch/String-light-controller/Assembly.md

 8. strip the wires of the string lights, by about 1 or 2 mm
 9. insert the ends of the wires into the wire terminals and use your lil screw driver to tighten them down
   - make sure that you get the polarity of the wires correct, according to the embossed polarity symbols on the top of the enclosure
+10.  mount the box onto the wall or where-ever you want it with a command strip or another similar adhesive!

 ## JST version